grueneschweiz/weblingservice/readme.md

 - Install: `docker-compose -f docker-compose.install.yml up`
 - Start up: `docker-compose up -d`
 - Shut down: `docker-compose down`
-- Execute Laravel CLI commands (enter container): `docker exec -it wsapp bash` use `exit` to escape the container.
+- Execute Laravel CLI commands (enter container): `docker exec -it wsapp_webling bash` use `exit` to escape the container.
 - Add dependency using composer: `docker-compose -f docker-compose.install.yml run composer composer require DEPENDENCY` (yes, `composer composer` is correct, the first one defines the container to start the second one is the command to